Program-Level Learning Objectives

 - Synthesize the above skills and knowledge areas into a well-written report that demonstrates how these core areas apply to a specific natural resource issue or problem.

-A student's program of study includes a capstone project and foundational courses in Policy, Economics, Administration, Ecology, Geospatial Analysis, Statistical Analysis, Human Dimensions and Technical Writing and is approved by their supervisory committee.
-Credit, course and other degree requirements can be assessed.
+A student's program of study includes a capstone project and foundational courses in Policy/Administration, Ecology, Geospatial Analysis, Statistical Analysis, and Human Dimensions and is approved by their supervisory committee.

 Graduate education is characterized by expectations that include mastery of subject material greater than typically associated with undergraduate education.
 The learning objectives allied with this degree are described above.